2024 series Caribbean Guilder banknotes & coins

 The exchange rate between the Netherlands Antillean guilder and the Caribbean guilder will be 1:1.
 The Netherlands Antillean guilder and the Caribbean guilder are of equal value.

-The Caribbean guilder is expected to be launched in Q4 of 2024.
+The Caribbean guilder is expected to be introduced on March 31, 2025.

 Make sure to follow our social media channels and keep visiting this web page for the latest information.